Order of Visit: High Point #20

 Parking: There’s room for 2-3 cars in a small parking area just off the road.
 A white sign clearly marks the parking area, and informs visitors to use the fence line as a guide to the butte in the distance.
 There are no port-a-potties of bathrooms at the parking area or along the trail.

-Bonus: Theodore Roosevelt National Park is only 55 miles from this state high point.
+Bonus: Theodore Roosevelt National Park is only 55 miles from the high point.
 This national treasure is known for the Painted Canyon, herds of wild bison, and the Maltese Cross Cabin (where President Teddy Roosevelt once lived).

 Resources: